jonathanlb/4velma/README.md

 cat xsessionrc >> ${HOME}/.xsessionrc
 ```

-In order to watch for new pictures on an SD card
+In order to watch for new pictures on an SD card:

 ```
 # install at to defer execution of SD read and copy commands.